 of the regional CRAY Supercomputer Consortium.

-San Diego is host to one of the major biomedical research communities in the U.S. with close interaction among UCSD, Salk Institute, Scripps Institute of Oceanography, The Scripps Research Institute, the Burnham Insitute for Medical Research, and SDSU.
+San Diego is host to one of the major biomedical research communities in the U.S. with close interaction among UCSD, Salk Institute, Scripps Institute of Oceanography, The Scripps Research Institute, the Sandford Burnham Prebys Medical Discovery Institute, and SDSU.
 These interactions extend to numerous other biomedical research institutes and biotechnology companies in San Diego county.

 SDSU is located 12 miles east of downtown San Diego and the Pacific Ocean.
 UCSD is located in La Jolla near the coast.
 San Diego enjoys a reputation for easy living and a highly desirable climate.
 Major attractions include a variety of music and dance clubs, outdoor theme parks including the world-famous San Diego Zoo, theater, opera, popular and classical music concerts and a rich art scene.
 Spectator sports enthusiasts can enjoy both college and professional sports teams.
 The nearby ocean, mountains and deserts allow an unusually wide variety of year-round outdoor activities.